Gluten Free Sourdough Bread Recipe

 Here it is: the much anticipated gluten free sourdough bread recipe!

-Pictures like this gluten free sourdough made in my Emile Henry bread baker
+Or this gluten free sourdough made in an Emile Henry bread baker …

-or this gluten free sourdough baked in a Pullman Pan
+or this gluten free sourdough baked in a Pullman Pan …

 or this gluten free sourdough baked as a boule without a pan …

-I’ve baked experiment after experiment, tweaking it here and there to account for lots of variables.
-The many many weeks’ long process has been painstaking, but at least we’ve enjoyed tons of gluten free sourdough lately (by the way, leftover sourdough makes an insane overnight gluten free French Toast Casserole!).
+The development of a gluten free sourdough starter (click here for recipe) and gluten free sourdough bread recipe was a painstaking process, but at least we’ve enjoyed tons of gluten free sourdough (by the way, leftover sourdough makes an insane overnight gluten free French Toast Casserole!).

 I urge you to hang in there and read through my entire post, as I outline what has worked best and what has not worked best for me.
-There are definitely some tricks of the trade.
-But let me assure you that you can (and with this recipe, you will) enjoy sourdough again!
+There are definitely some tricks of the trade, including how to get your gluten free sourdough to be sour!

 Gluten Free Sourdough Basics

 For those who love and miss sourdough, take heart!
 The art of making sourdough isn’t lost without the gluten.
-There’s still a lot of feeding, caring and waiting for the starter to mature and bloom into all its potential.
+There’s still a lot of feeding, caring and waiting for the sourdough starter to mature and bloom into all its potential.

-I’ve actually made so much starter that I’ve given some away to neighbors with the promise of sharing the gluten free sourdough recipe soon (not soon enough, I am aware), but I just couldn’t throw any away when I’ve tended to it for so long!
+I’ve actually made so much starter that I’ve given much of it away to neighbors, but I just couldn’t throw any away when I’ve tended to it for so long!
 It’s like a little sourdough baby and you just can’t toss it out — I care about it!
 It’s “alive.”

 You’ll see when you make this gluten free sourdough starter; you’ll see.
 You won’t want to discard any of the “extra” either.
 It’s precious.
+Here’s how to make your very own gluten free sourdough starter!

 Some things are the same about making gluten free sourdough bread as they are with making any other gluten free bread.
 There’s no kneading the bread and stretching the gluten because there’s no gluten!
-Just follow my instructions to the letter, use my gfJules Gluten Free All Purpose Flour, and sit back to watch the magic happen.
+Just follow my instructions to the letter, use my gfJules Gluten Free All Purpose Flour or gfJules Multigrain Baking Flour and sit back to watch the magic happen.

 In anticipation of many questions to come, this recipe and process was developed using my gfJules Gluten Free All Purpose Flour because it works, I can rely on it every time, it’s easy, and it doesn’t taste funky or have any grit to it.
 If you try this recipe with another gluten free flour or blend, it really may not work, so please please please don’t even bother to try!
 But if you do, please don’t leave comments about how it didn’t work, because I’m telling you so before you waste your time.